Federated k-Means over Networks: A Federated -means Method

 \section{A Federated $k$-means Method}

-Section \ref{sec_problem_setting} reformulated the basic $k$-means problem \eqref{equ_def_kmeans} as solving \eqref{equ_def_min_sum_local_kmeans} under the constraint of vanishing GTV \eqref{equ-def_gtv}.
-Instead of enforcing a vanishing GTV, we add it as a penalty term to the objective function in \eqref{equ_def_min_sum_local_kmeans}.
-This results an instance of GTVMin,
+Section \ref{sec_problem_setting} reformulated the basic $k$-means problem \eqref{equ_def_kmeans} as solving \eqref{equ_def_min_sum_local_kmeans} under the constraint of vanishing generalized total variation (GTV) \eqref{equ-def_gtv}.
+Instead of enforcing a vanishing generalized total variation (GTV) (as in \cite{ForeroJSTSP2011}), we add it as a penalty term to the objective function in \eqref{equ_def_min_sum_local_kmeans}.
+This results in an instance of generalized total variation minimization (GTVMin) \cite{ClusteredFLTVMinTSP,JungFLBook},

-In general, \eqref{equ_fedkmeans_gtvmin} is a non-convex optimization problem.
-For the special case $\regparam=0$, \eqref{equ_fedkmeans_gtvmin} decomposes into separate $k$-means problems for each device $\nodeidx$.
+In general, \eqref{equ_fedkmeans_gtvmin} is a non-convex optimization problem: For the special case $\regparam=0$, \eqref{equ_fedkmeans_gtvmin} decomposes into independent $k$-means problems, one for each device $\nodeidx$.
+Each of these $k$-means problems is NP hard in general \cite{Mahajan2009Springer,Aloise:2009aa}.

+While solving $k$-means exactly in often infeasible, there is a simple iterative method - referred to as Lloyd's algorithm - for solving $k$-means approximately.
+This method alternates between assigning data points to nearest cluster centroid and, in turn, re-calculating the cluster centroids given the updated cluster assignment.